zeplaz/SIDRN/README.md

 #### :FOLDERS:

 ##### cmd_modual_Strat_ ;

-	here is a game, primary work of me and ryan k. includes assets and uses the Sym_enigne "shirz"
+	here is a game, will live, current just some art and notezprimary work of me and ryan k. includes assets and uses the Sym_enigne "shirz"

 ##### sysm_engine0.01shirz_ ;

-	engine to run imulations, uncludes tools and the image processy system and likely other modual reserch, though things built inside here will be used to construct or aid int the building of diffrent symulators, modlers and games.
+		Pramary working folder of current stuff, is exported to apprate locations. go to SORCE FOLDER for most uptodate work, engine to run imulations, uncludes tools and the image processy system and likely 			other modual reserch, though things built inside here will be used to construct or aid in the building of diffrent symulators, modlers and games.
-	{namespace shirz}
+		{namespace shirz}..
+		in this folder find subfolder as they are built out, for most recent tests goto sorce, test binarys in binary test fodler. see readm me in folder.

 ##### Image_process parts_ ;

-this folder includes two projects. though in rough state,
+this folder includes three projects. though in rough state,

 		BinarY_imag_anlizer_G. begings work on some binary parts of images. inputcolz handles tests in input devices, for event loops.